 More Free Ringtone Ideas Can Be Found Online

 Learning how to make custom ringtones on your iPhone is just half the fight; picking a tune to install is the other half.
 Fortunately, there are many places where you may find ideas for free sounds to use as iPhone ringtones.
-For examples, you may check Ringdd or RingtoneCC and search for your lovely soundtracks
+For examples, you may check RingtoneCC and search for your lovely soundtracks